kirchners-manta/conan_manual/docs/source/simulation_setup/builder.rst

    ##                                       ##
    ###########################################

-   Find the documentation on the CONAn website: http://con-an.readthedocs.io If you use CONAN in your research, please cite the following paper: doi.org/10.1021/acs.jcim.3c01075
+   Find the documentation on the CONAN website: http://con-an.readthedocs.io If you use CONAN in your research, please cite the following paper: doi.org/10.1021/acs.jcim.3c01075